Linking welfare distribution to land records: a case-study of the Rythu Bandhu Scheme (RBS) in Telangana

 The government of Telangana undertook the Land Records Updation Programme in a few districts before extending it to the entire state.
 The authors note that the state government had consistently focused on land reforms since 2016-17.

-The LRUP covered 32 of Telangana’s 33 states and nearly 86 per cent of the state’s area.
+The LRUP covered 32 of Telangana’s 33 districts and nearly 86 per cent of the state’s area.
 There were no major disputes on the ownership of agricultural land parcels for nearly 95 per cent of the area covered under the LRUP.
 About 5.62 per cent of the land parcels were disputed.

 The LRUP’s main objective was to issue updated title deeds and ‘pattadar passbooks’ to owners of agricultural land.
 The programme did not include recording interests from tenancy and mortgages in the deeds and passbooks.
 This meant that landless and tenant farmers were not included in the revised land records, and did not qualify as beneficiaries of the RBS.